openmm/openmm-ml/doc/userguide.md

 ## Usage

 The central class in OpenMM-ML is `MLPotential`.
 It represents an MLIP that can be used for simulations.
-In the simplest cases you simply provide it the name of the pretrained potential function to use.
+In the simplest cases you just provide it the name of the pretrained potential function to use.
 You can then call `createSystem()` to create a `System` object for a simulation.
 For example,

 ```python